 Going concern.
 Management prepared these financial statements on a going concern basis.
-The Bank is still a loss making entity, however well capitalised and with continious support from the Group through subordinated debt.
+The Bank is still a loss making entity, however with significant capital adequacy and with continuous support from the Group through subordinated debt.
 Refer to Note 30 for compliance with regulatory covenants and Note 18 for details about subordinated debt.